-1. Power Systems Dynamics and Stability – Fall 2009
+Systems Dynamics and Stability Fall 2009

-2. Wind Power System Modeling and Simulation – Spring 2010
+2. Wind Power System Modeling and Simulation Spring 2010

 · Committee member for IEEE CSS and CS Smart Grid Vision documentation.

-· TPC member for:
+· Conference TPC or Operating Committee member for:

-1. IEEE Conference on Smart Grid Communications (Smartgridcomm) 2012-2013
+6. IEEE Conference on Smart Grid Communications (Smartgridcomm) 2012-2013